gnosischain/cerebro-docs/docs/mcp/workflows/resumable-workflows.md

 - After an Anthropic 529 / rate limit interrupted a long workflow.
 - After Claude Code wiped the conversation buffer.
 - After `kill -9` on the MCP server.
-- When picking up someone else's in-progress QBR / research project.
+- When picking up someone else's in-progress research project.
 - When you want to know "did I publish that report?" without re-deriving it.

 ## The three resume tools